rdsea/iCOMOTSensors/IoTCloudUnits/portVessel/README.md

-# Port Vessel units
+# Port Vessel Unit

-This code is used to emulate a vessel.
-A Vessel will listen messages from a queue and act accordingly.
+Port Vessel Unit is used to emulate a vessel.
+A vessel will listen messages from a queue and act accordingly.

 ## Setup

 It requires

-* MQTT
+* MQTT: the vessel uses MQTT as its message broker through its receives commands.

 ## Configuration

 Information about the vessel and communication is defined in config.yml.
-Each vessel will have a unique name and listen a topic from a queue.
+Each vessel will have a unique name and will listen a topic from a queue.

 ## Simple scenario
 We can have two scenarios: